 Horsetail has a recorded history going back to the Devonian period, almost 350 million years ago.
 The plant at that time was as tall as a modern palm tree.
 Horsetail, not to be confused with cat-tail, is possibly the most abundant source of silica in the plant kingdom, so much in fact that the herb can be used for polishing metal.
 It got the name "scouring rush" from this very application.
 It has had other uses during the ages including as an ingredient in shampoos, skincare products, and in dietary supplements.
-The German E commission describes its use for urinary tract problems and as a diuretic.

 Usually in tea, tinctures and encapsulations.
 Universally used in cosmetics.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.